 I’m delighted to unveil today our new Financing Not Fundraising Webinar Series.
 In each of the last three months I held an overview Financing Not Fundraising webinar that explained the concept and how nonprofits should approach their money generating activities in a very different way.
 This webinar is based on our popular Financing Not Fundraising blog series.
 Because the overview webinar was so popular and there was such a demand for more in-depth, topic specific webinars, I decided to launch a webinar series beginning this coming January.
 This series will take the individual concepts within Financing Not Fundraising one-by-one.

-Financing Not Fundraising Overview-Recorded Webinar
+Financing Not Fundraising Overview On Demand Webinar

-This recorded webinar from December 2011 shows nonprofits what this broader approach to securing the overall financing necessary to create social change looks like, including:
+This webinar from December 2011 shows nonprofits what this broader approach to securing the overall financing necessary to create social change looks like, including:

 • How to align your nonprofit’s mission with the money needed to deliver on it

 • Why a message of impact results in more money

 • Understanding the critical difference between revenue and capital